junhyuk1229/FirstDjangoProject/README.md

 - Add extra html file for general viewing purposes
 - Find a better way to add users to the school database
     - Currently searching database for the user every time(probably ineffective)(Now kind of sure that there are no alternatives)
-- Add a button to main page to admin register page created
 - Add tests to project to check for errors
 - Change home url as something other than the school homepage